coze-dev/coze-loop/frontend/packages/cozeloop/adapter-interfaces/README.md

-# @cozeloop/account
+# @cozeloop/adapter-interfaces

-CozeLoop account
+CozeLoop adapter interfaces

 ## Overview

-This package is part of the Coze Loop monorepo and provides authentication functionality.
-It includes hook, store, service.
+This package is part of the Coze Loop monorepo and provides adapter interfaces definition.

 ## Getting Started